What Is a QDRO (“Qua-dro”)?

 In Connecticut, we tend to pronounce the acronym like it’s a word — “quadro” — rather than listing the letters — “Q-D-R-O.”

-There are all sorts of federal rules and regulations that govern the method for how employer-sponsored retirement plans are divided in a divorce.
+All sorts of federal rules and regulations govern how to divide employer-sponsored retirement plans in a divorce.
 According to the IRS, a QDRO is “a judgment, decree or order for a retirement plan to pay child support, alimony or marital property rights to a spouse, former spouse, child or other dependent of a participant.”
 Essentially, a QDRO is how you split the contents of a retirement fund between two divorcing spouses.

 Who Needs a QDRO?

-If you are splitting a 401(k), pension, or other qualified plan you will need to obtain a QDRO in order to access the funds without incurring a tax penalty.
+If you are splitting a 401(k), pension, or other qualified plan, you must obtain a QDRO to access the funds without a tax penalty.
 QDROs only apply to plans covered by ERISA.
-Simply making a withdrawal from such a plan following divorce would trigger a tax event, including possibly a penalty.
+Simply withdrawing from such a plan following divorce would trigger a tax event, including possibly a fine.
 A QDRO avoids this problem.

 What’s ERISA?